gsentris/CCA-AD---SNP-Analysis-/README.md

 # CCA-Network---SNP-Analysis-AD_analysis
-Please let me know if you require any files to run the code
+Please let me know if you require the files to run it.
+I've withheld from uploading them for privacy reasons.
 -----------------------------------
 PRACTICE
 -------------------------------